Skip to main content

 What is the AML/CTF Act?

-The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act) is Australian legislation designed to detect, deter, and disrupt money laundering and terrorism financing.
+The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act) is Australian legislation designed to detect, deter, and disrupt money laundering, terrorism financing, and proliferation financing.
+Under the 2024 reforms, businesses must explicitly identify and manage risks related to all three categories (ML/TF/PF).

 Purpose and Scope